-Models were selected based on the availability of daily precipitation data for historical and 127 RCP4.5/RCP8.5 (CMIP5) or SSP245/SSP585 (CMIP6) simulations for periods at the end of the 20th and 21st centuries.
-For the present day climate, the historical simulation was used over the 129 period 1 January 1985 - 31 December 2014, chosen to be in line with IPCC AR6.
-For the CMIP5 130 simulations the historical simulation is only available until 31 December 2005; CMIP5 RCP4.5 simulations were used for 1 January 2006 - 31 December 2014 (taken from the same model) and 132 appended to the historical simulations for 1 January 1985 - 31 December 2005.
-Recent analysis 133 suggests that CO2 emissions have been above RCP4.5 levels over the recent period, so this gives a conservative estimate (Schwalm et al. 2020).
-Projections from RCP4.5 and RCP8.5 do not differ 135 significantly over this 2005-2014 period, therefore the choice of scenario was assumed to have a 136 minimal impact.
+Models were selected based on the availability of daily precipitation data for historical and RCP4.5/RCP8.5 (CMIP5) or SSP245/SSP585 (CMIP6) simulations for periods at the end of the twentieth and twenty-first centuries.
+For the present-day climate, the historical simulation was used over the period 1 January 1985-31 December 2014, chosen to be in line with IPCC AR6.
+For the CMIP5 simulations the historical simulation is only available until 31 December 2005; CMIP5 RCP4.5 simulations were used for 1 January 2006-31 December 2014

+(taken from the same model) and appended to the historical simulations for 1 January 1985-31 December 2005.
+Recent analysis suggests that CO2 emissions have been above RCP4.5 levels over the recent period, so this gives a conservative estimate (Schwalm et al. 2020).
+Projections from RCP4.5 and RCP8.5 do not differ significantly over this 2005-14 period, therefore the choice of scenario was assumed to have a minimal impact.
 Furthermore, the primary focus is on the newer CMIP6 models; results from the CMIP5 models are mainly presented for traceability with previous studies.
-The period 1 January 138 2070 - 31 December 2099 was used for the end of the 21st century period.
-Only the first ensemble 139 members were used (r1i1p1/r1i1p1f1) - for two CMIP6 models r1i1p1f2 was used due to r1i1p1f1 being unavailable (see Table S2).
+The period 1 January 2070-31 December 2099 was used for the end of the twentyfirst century period.
+Only the first ensemble members were used (r1i1p1/r1i1p1f1)-for two CMIP6 models r1i1p1f2 was used due to r1i1p1f1 being unavailable (see Table S2).
 Other studies have taken a similar approach.
-Daily maximum 141 temperature data were also used for the same set of models and time periods, however, they were 142 unavailable for a couple of the models at the time when the analysis was conducted; this is indicated in Table S2.
+Daily maximum temperature data were also used for the same set of models and time periods, however, they were unavailable for a couple of the models at the time when the analysis was conducted; this is indicated in Table S2.

-Data were considered over the region 50°S-50°N. The focus here is on differences in wet and dry seasons so the decision was taken to focus on this tropics and sub-tropics region that has a well defined wet season (equatorward parts of mid-latitudes are also included in 50°S-50°N); high latitude regions tend to have less well-defined wet and dry seasons and thus are not included.
+Data were considered over the region 50°S-50°N. The focus here is on differences in wet and dry seasons so the decision was taken to focus on this tropics and subtropics region that has a well-defined wet season (equatorward parts of midlatitudes are also included in 50°S-50°N); high-latitude regions tend to have less well-defined wet and dry seasons and thus are not included.
 All analysis was done on the models at native resolution.
-For the multi-model median maps the metrics were first computed at the native resolution and were then regridded onto the lowest resolution grid using nearest-neighbouring remapping.
+For the multimodel median maps the metrics were first computed at the native resolution and were then regridded onto the lowest-resolution grid using nearest-neighboring remapping.
 For the regional analysis the regions were calculated for each model grid and the model's native resolution grid was used.

 b.
-Observational Data
+Observational data

-CHIRPS (Climate Hazards group Infrared Precipitation with Stations) precipitation data were used over 50°S-50°N for 1 January 1985 - 31 December 2014 (to be comparable to historical CMIP6 simulations).
+CHIRPS (Climate Hazards Group Infrared Precipitation with Stations) precipitation data were used over 50°S-50°N for 1 January 1985-31 December 2014 (to be comparable to historical CMIP6 simulations).
 CHIRPS precipitation estimates use thermal infrared imagery and gauge data in addition to a monthly precipitation climatology, CHPClim (Climate Hazards Center's Precipitation Climatology) and CFS (Coupled Forecast System) version 2 reanalysis fields to produce rainfall estimates (Funk et al. 2015).

-160 c.
+c.
 Methodology